kasinox/NYPD_shooting_incident/README.md

 # NYPD_shooting_incident

+## Knitting in windows environment have no problem so far as there is more support.

+if you have any questions about the instructions, please email me at chenning.xu@colorado.edu

-Warning, Knitting the document in MacOS will have issues due to version compatiblity issue between R and the sf library
+## Warning, Knitting the document in MacOS will have issues due to version compatiblity issue between R and the sf library

 for some of the librarys, macOS would not download them correct in Rstudio and one would need to first go to terminal and install homebrew
 Warning, Knitting the document in MacOS will have issues due to version compatiblity issue